Comp-coder-4/Retail-Cleaning-Project/00_README_PROJECT_OVERVIEW.md

 ### Step 4.
 Use Look Up Tables to insert values for Item Name to Main Table

 I followed similar steps to Step 3 to insert values for Item Name from the lookup tables to the main table.
 I used XLOOKUP to match Item code values from the lookup tables with the Item code values in main table.
 See screenshot named "XLOOKUP (EHE) Item Name.png"

+### Step 5.
+Removing old columns and columns used for calculations

+Now I had redundant data.

+There was an old Item Code column and an old Price Per Unit column with missing values (for Categories EHE and FUR) as well as a new Item Code and new Price Per Unit column that had trimmed values and no missing values.

+I had to remove the old columns since they still had missing values.
+For the old Item Code column, I first inserted the same XLOOKUP function that I used in the new trimmed Item Code column.
+However, this produced a #REF! error (see "Replacing old Item Code with values from XLOOKUP Item Code").

+I realised that retrieving just the values in the new column without functions could solve this.
+To do this, I copied the entire dataset into a new excel sheet and used "Paste Special > Values" pasting option (see screenshot "Special Paste.png").

+This gave me a dataset without any functions in the cells.
+I had to remove the old Item Code and Price Per Unit columns as well as columns I used to check XLOOKUP calculations (see "Data with old columns.png" - old columns in red, calculation columns in blue).
+After removing these columns, a clean dataset remained (see "Clean data.png").

 ## Data Source